Canton of Valréas: History

 From 1305 to 1378, the Popes lived in Avignon, in what is now France, and were under the influence of the French kings.
 During this period, known as the Avignon Papacy, the city of Avignon and the adjacent Comtat Venaissin were added to the Papal States.

-In 1316, a sickly man, whose reign as Pope one hoped would be short, was chosen by the Cardinals.
+In 1316 the Cardinals chose a sickly man, hoping that his reign as Pope would be short.
 Pope John XXII surprised them; he died at the age of 89 after 18 years of pontifical reign.
-All of this, so the story goes, thanks to the excellent wines of the Valreas region.
-When he had travelled through Valreas, he liked the wine so much that, in 1317, he purchased the estate of Valreas.
+All of this, so the story goes, thanks to the excellent wines of the Valréas region.
+When he had travelled through Valréas, he liked the wine so much that, in 1317, he purchased the estate of Valréas.
 Pope Clement VI later added the villages of Visan, Grillon and Richerenches.
 The Enclave des Papes was born.

 Papal control persisted until the French Revolution; in 1791, an unauthorized plebiscite was held, and the inhabitants voted for annexation by France.
 The papacy did not, however, recognise this formally until 1814.
 The Enclave des Papes was incorporated first into the département of Drôme but was later joined to the département of Vaucluse.